-To attempt to understand the importance of Robert Bright Marston we must step back to the late Victorian era.
-Leave behind your Ipad, mobile phone, digital radio, TV, every other gadget you just can't live without.
-Nevertheless, bring along your pencil, fountain pen and a bottle of ink.
+To attempt to understand the importance of angling hero Robert Bright Marston we must step back to the late Victorian era.
+Leave behind your tablet, mobile phone and every other gadget you just can't live without.

-Marston had to rely on two key communication techniques to guide anglers and angling forward into the Twentieth Century - the printed or written word and his marvellous ability as a genial organiser, writer and speaker.
+Robert Bright Marston had to rely on two key communication techniques to guide anglers and angling forward into the 20th century: the printed or written word and his marvellous ability as a genial organiser, writer and speaker.

 Through the pages of the Fishing Gazette, Marston introduced the world to Theodore Gordon, the 'Father of American Fly Fishing', who laid the foundation of modern American fly fishing on the rivers of the Catskills.
 Only recently Robert Marston was inducted into the Catskill Fly Fishing Centre and Museum’s Hall of Fame.